danielharrell/does_music_move/does_music_move.md

 the talk, despite its point.
 And this is the problem I discuss in my lecture tonight.
 In its
 [first part][part one], I explain what I take the problem to be.
-And in its [second part][part two], I explain why I take the problem to be important---even for those of us with little interest in music.
+In its [second part][part two], I explain why I take the problem to be important---even for those of us with little interest in music.
+And in a third and final part,
+I offer two solutions to the problem, in the attempt to deepen our sense of it.
+And in a third and final part, I offer two solutions to the problem, in the attempt to deepen our sense of the problem.

 ## The nature of the problem. [part one]